Loading...

 Welcome Message

-From the International Vice-Chair of the Hosting Committee, WCND 2026, India
+From the International Chair, Governing Council, WCND 2026, India

 With joy, enthusiasm and sense of responsibility, we announce the first World Congress of Natural Democracy (WCND 2026), to be held in India from 14th–20th November 2026.